Bylaws of the Young Republican Federation of Virginia

 - Appointees shall serve at the pleasure of the Chairman.

 Section 1.
 Composition

-A. The Federation Officers, District Representatives, Club Chairmen, and the Immediate Past Chairman, assuming they meet membership requirements as outlined in Article IV, Section 5, shall constitute the Executive Board.
+- The Federation Officers, District Representatives, and the Immediate Past Chairman, assuming they meet membership requirements as outlined in Article IV, Section 5, shall constitute the voting members of the Executive Board.

-B. Committee Chairmen, appointees of the Chairmen, and any officer of the Young Republican National Federation, who meets the qualifications to hold office as outlined in Article IV, Section 5 shall have all the privileges of members, including a voice, but shall not have a vote.
+- Club Chairmen, committee chairmen, appointees of the Chairman, and any officer of the Young Republican National Federation Board of Directors, who meets the qualifications to hold office as outlined in Article IV, Section 5 shall have all the privileges of members, including a voice, but shall not have a vote.

 Section 2.
 Powers and Duties

 - Have general supervision of the Federation’s affairs between Annual Conventions; and